 - End-of-chapter conceptual questions present interesting situations that test students qualitative understanding of physics principles.

-- 1,000 page Instructor’s Solution Manual containing worked-out solutions for all chapter-end problems provided in PDF format on separate CD (provided to instructors upon textbook adoption).
+- 1,000 page Instructor’s Solution Manual containing worked-out solutions for all chapter-end problems provided in PDF format (provided to instructors upon textbook adoption).

-- Also included upon adoption, Photos and Illustrations CD containing digital files of all photos and illustrations contained in the textbook for use with PowerPoint presentations or other media presentations.
+- Also included upon adoption, Photos and Illustrations collection containing digital files of all photos and illustrations contained in the textbook for use with PowerPoint presentations or other media presentations.

 - Available separately for students—Student Study Guide with Selected Solutions (ISBN 978-0-9713134-6-0, eBook, $39.95).
 This 350 page solutions manual and study guide contains chapter reviews of important concepts and equations, helpful hints for problem solving, and detailed solutions to 400 end-of-chapter problems from the textbook.
 Problem solving skills are developed by helping the student conceptualize and understand the problem, and then providing a detailed step-by-step solution that clearly shows the thinking process involved.

 - Additional support materials may be found on the Thinking in Physics website.
 Thinking in Physics is a research-based approach to teaching introductory physics developed by Dr. Coletta, involving strategies for improving scientific reasoning, conceptual understanding, and problem solving.